jembi/openhim-mediator-mapping/docs/docs/gettingStarted/endpoints.md

   }
   ```

   The `id` is the name of the query parameter.
 The `path` is the location of the value of the parameter in the incoming request body or query object.
   For values retrieved from the request body the `path` is specified by prefixing the path with the key word `payload` and for retrieving from the query the keyword is `query`.
-Below are examples of paths
+  Below are examples of paths.

   ```json
   {